 If the sending email server doesn’t have a reverse DNS record at all, that’s usually a sign of spam and the email sent from such server is rejected by most email servers.

 If you are running your own mail servers, you must have a PTR record set up for your server.
 You can verify that it’s working with the tool above.

 If the email server has a reverse DNS but it’s not for your domain, that’s not a problem.
 Just remember that in that case, it’s even more important to set up correct DKIM and SPF records.

 Web analytics software and reverse DNS

-The problem, of course is that your report is going to be filled with home broadband and mobile phone visitors which are skewing your data and making it harder to find what’s useful from a sales and lead generation perspective.
+Even if your web analytics tool still shows this data it’s often hard to use.
+The problem is that the reports are filled with home broadband and mobile phone visitors which are skewing your data and making it harder to find what’s useful from a sales and lead generation perspective.

-It’s possible to create filters for Google Analytics but if you are really serious about discovering which companies visiting your website, try out a 14-day trial of Leadfeeder so you don’t have to do manual and time-consuming work in Google Analytics.
+If you are really serious about discovering which companies visiting your website, try out a 14-day trial of Leadfeeder.

 Leadfeeder uses machine learning to filter ISPs and non-relevant hostnames out of your data.
 It also integrates to other marketing and sales tools for better data sharing.